 Beginning downtown in the Civic Centre, we are met by the imposing grey stone clock tower that twice a day shows a parade of symbolic figures: aborigines, priests, soldiers and settlers.
 It is part of a charming stone and wood complex that houses amongst others the Cathedral, Patagonia Museum and Library.
 Heading through the horseshoe arches brings into view the commercial area on Mitre Street, which is like a scene out of an American Western movie with its wooden ranches, balconies and stone buildings.
 A step away is the historic monument of Capilla de la Inmaculada (Chapel of the Immaculate), which built in 1905 is one of the most antique buildings in town.

-Following the shoreline for almost 25km, as the crow flies, brings us to the start of one of many trekking excursions in the area.
+Following the shoreline for almost 25km, as the crow flies, brings us to the start of one of many Bariloche hikes.
 This one took us up to the bright pink structure of Refugio Lopez, dotted 1620m high up amongst the barren slopes at the edge of vegetation.
 As well as being the target for a stunning day hike, this refuge is also the prize at the end of a popular six day mountain hut traverse passing through the beautiful valleys and rocky ridges of the Andes.

 Once our mountain feet had grown accustomed to the fact that they would be putting in a full day’s work we made steady progress through the thick bushy forests.
 As a gentle reminder (and reward) of our 770m ascent, every so often the trees parted providing us with a window in which to admire the beauty of the famous seven lakes below.